g6ai/dotfiles/README.md

 # Dotfiles
 My dotfiles.
-[Dotbot](https://github.com/anishathalye/dotbot) is used to bootstrap dotfiles.
-See [install.conf.yaml](https://github.com/g6ai/dotfiles/blob/master/install.conf.yaml) for my Dotbot configuration.
+Some of my considerations are explained in [wiki](https://github.com/g6ai/dotfiles/wiki).

 ![screenshot](https://i.imgur.com/EthXz25.png)

-Read [wiki](https://github.com/g6ai/dotfiles/wiki) for some useful info.

 ## Features

+### Deploy with ease

+[Dotbot](https://github.com/anishathalye/dotbot) is used to bootstrap dotfiles.

+* Deploy by `git clone https://github.com/g6ai/dotfiles && cd dotfiles && ./install`.
+* See [install.conf.yaml](https://github.com/g6ai/dotfiles/blob/master/install.conf.yaml) for my Dotbot configuration.

 ### Bash
 * `.bashrc` configures terminal color for *Linux* and *macOS* respectively.
 It also configures highlighting of `less` pager.
 * `motd` folder has a Bash script to personalise motd, which is run by Dotbot.